Bart-Breekveldt/Greenspace_accessibility/README.md

 # Greenspace_accessibility
 Greenspace_accessibility in global cities

+v 2.0
+1. The model is run for both 300m and 200m resolution grids.
+These are merged from 100m WorldPoP-grids.
+This is done for Philadelphia, Denver, Ghent, Amsterdam, Dhaka, Dublin, Vancouver, Tel Aviv, Washington DC and Shanghai.
+These two scores are averaged.
+This gives the same '250-grid' result which is comparable to the CPoPGrid files in score.
+Both the unadjusted (not adjusting for increased area-circumference expanding differences between thresholds) and the csv in which these scores are adjusted.
+2. One in a million nearest index nodes gives two nodes as closest (with the exact same distance).
+In here the lowest indexed node is arbitrarily chosen (try-except clause).
+3. London caused too much computational issues.
+The kernel stopped working at 59.2% measuring when running on 300m grids for 12 hours straight.
+This is left out.
+Paris, France can be a good replacement if needed.
+Paris is also a iconic global city in Western Europe, but its city limits are relatively small compared to London.
+For London a faster model is needed.
+NetworKit has potential, but gave sharply different results (in which I trust OSMnx, which is meant for this purpose, much more) and needs to be sorted out.
+This would be an exception though, because mega-cities from the developing world (Shanghai and Dhaka) didn't gave much computational trouble.
+The large North-American cities also process quite fast.
+The speed in my model depends on the number of parks, the density of the road network and the size of the city.
+In North American cities, the road networks are not dense, in Asian cities, the number of parks is quite small and most European cities are quite small.
+London checks all the boxes, and is the most populous city by fast in Western Europe with ~9 million people and 1572km2, about twice the next ones in both are and population: Berlin, Madrid and Rome.
+4. Clipped the parks Qiuyi delivered from the whole of China to Shanghai.
+This dataset doesn't include parks just outside the Shanghai area (like Kunshan, Suzhou Division, Jiangsu),its thus a bit skewed, it doesn't give the same oppertunities to the most outer grids of Shanghai.
+Shanghai is huge, thus this impact is probably very small (and insignificant for the city as a whole) compared to smaller European cities like Amsterdam or Ghent.
+5. Set the crs to WGS84 from the Albers_Conic_Equal_Area projection used as original for the China parks dataset.
+6.

+v 1.0
 I have integrated the WorldPoP data into the Modular ParksOSM Gravity Model.
 The WorldPoP-OSM Gravity Model follows the base structure of this model.
 I have also changed the procedure in WorldPoP extraction.
 Changes all all included in the WorldPoP-OSM Gravity Model.

 1. The countries Russia, Canada, United States, China, Brazil and Australia are too big to load at once into Python before clipping the city out of it.
 I have used the QGIS raster functionality of mask clipping, which clips a raster layer over a vector layer and returns the rasters within the vector boundaries